 Choose a sectional if

-A sectional is the stronger choice when your room already has a clear furniture plan, you want the seating area to feel intentional and anchored, and you do not expect to keep reworking the setup.
-It is especially effective in open-plan living areas, established family rooms, and TV-centered spaces where a stable footprint is a benefit rather than a drawback.
+A sectional is usually the better fit when your room already has a clear plan and you want the seating area to feel finished from day one.
+It is especially effective in open layouts, family rooms, and spaces built around TV viewing or shared seating.

 If you are still undecided